FlavScents AInsights Entry for Agarwood Oil (Aetoxylon sympetalum) (CAS: 1333524-00-7)

 1. Identity & Chemical Information

 Agarwood oil, derived from the species Aetoxylon sympetalum, is a complex natural material known for its rich and distinctive aroma.
 It is not a single chemical compound but a mixture of various constituents.
-The CAS number for agarwood oil is 1333524-00-7.
-While it does not have a specific FEMA number, it is recognized in the fragrance and flavor industry for its unique properties.
-The oil is primarily composed of sesquiterpenes and chromones, which contribute to its characteristic scent profile.
-The composition of agarwood oil can vary significantly depending on the origin, harvest conditions, and processing methods.
+The CAS number for this specific type of agarwood oil is 1333524-00-7.
+While there is no specific FEMA number assigned to this oil, it is recognized in various fragrance and flavor compendiums.
+Other identifiers such as FL numbers or CoE numbers are not explicitly documented for this material.
+As a natural complex material, it does not have a single molecular formula or molecular weight.
+The composition of agarwood oil can vary significantly depending on factors such as the geographical origin, age of the tree, and extraction method used.

 Citation hooks: FlavScents; PubChem; FEMA